idoclo/ticTacToeGame/README.md

 # ticTacToeGame
-A full stack tic tac toe game using React, Node and PostgreSQL
+A full stack tic tac toe game using React, Node and PostgreSQL.
+This is currently a work-in-progress.